Author: <span>Robert Narem</span>

 So how did Lester end up with the farm rather than his older brothers?
 The depression hit, and my grandfather had to take the farm back from his sons at the age of 60.
 Lester spent the next ten years working for his father, many other farmers in the area and traveled the western half of the country to find work like many other young men during the depression.
 This included two trips to California and a spell tending bar in Havre, Montana, the grist for many other stories he told while we milked the cows.
 Meanwhile, the older brothers found other farms to buy or moved away, until only Lester was left.
 The carnage of the dust bowl in the end gave him the farm, just as the carnage of unprepared homesteaders had built the farm for his father.
 How the wild-ass ne’er do well of a kid brother ended up with the home place obviously stuck in the craw of a couple of the older brothers, according to my mother, though being good Norwegians it only came out in passive aggressive behavior many years later.

 Lester charmed a pretty, young Polish-American girl, my mother Marian, who worked in the county USDA office and they married in 1942, They raised four kids on the farm and generally lived the life of a mid-20th century yeoman farmer.
 The aggressive/progressive characteristics of my grandfather skipped Lester, however, so we did everything the hard way.
 If a job could be done by manual labor he felt it was silly to spend money on a labor saving device.
 Every rock was picked, every hay bale was thrown, every bushel of grain was shoveled and every bit of snow moved by hand.
-Every bit of manure was moved out of the barn, shoveled into a wheelbarrow and stacked outside the barn to freeze until we could spread it on the fields in the spring.
+Every bit of manure was moved out of the barn, shoveled into a wheelbarrow and stacked outside the barn to freeze until we could spread it on the fields after it thawed in the spring.
 And twice a day the ice had to be chopped and thrown from the stock tank so the milk cows could go outside to drink.

 This wasn’t unusual in my area, though I would sometimes listen wistfully to stories my classmates would tell of trucks with hydraulic hoists or bale accumulators which allowed a tractor to pick up and stack bales or especially the farms which had chain conveyor gutter cleaners which would scoot the manure out the door into a manure spreader pulled by a tractor which could start in the winter.
 Yet somehow all this labor was supervised by my father with a light touch.
 Work was mostly fun, and while many of my classmates had labor saving technologies that we didn’t, it was always in the service of doing even more work; in farming more acres or milking more cows.
 By the time I was ten years old I knew how good I had it, how gentle a taskmaster my father was, how easy he was on us emotionally.
 He was a softie.
 He cried when Old Yeller died in the movie; he cried in my company once when he felt my older brother was very unhappy; hell, he cried when he had to kill a cat that was eating our chickens; he was a kind man.